 - Our staff has discussed the characteristics of white supremacy culture and how these characteristics show up in our workplace culture and organization.
 We have committed to making this an ongoing discussion as we work to cultivate a truly multicultural and pluralistic workplace culture instead.

 - We have been collaborating with the Friends of the Mississippi River and the Minnesota Environmental Partnership to co-convene several dozen nonprofits around issues of diversity, equity, and inclusion.
 We and our co-conveners are committed to diving deeply with the group to dismantle white supremacy and take anti-racist action within the environmental movement.

 - We have been redesigning our hiring practices throughout the past year, and we continue to grow in our commitment to building a staff that is representative of and responsive to those working on and impacted by environmental issues.
-One story from our experience was told in this recent article.
-We currently have a position posted for our Finance Director, and we are applying many of our new hiring practices as we recruit and interview candidates.

 - Our board of directors is in the midst of strategic planning and has embraced a shift from understanding ourselves as working with business, government and nonprofits to working with business, government, nonprofits and communities most impacted by environmental challenges, which often include communities of color, Tribal Nations, and rural communities.
 We are coming to understand our most important work is to heal division and separation, and recognize that racism is one of the most destructive forces of division on our planet.